ttxdev/TTX/src/Interface/Api/README.md

 To access our dependencies we need to [Generate a GitHub PAT](https://github.com/settings/tokens/new), with the read:packages scope.

 > [!NOTE]
-> If you have set a token for ttxdev already you can skip this step.
+> You can skip this step if you've set a token for ttxdev already

 ```sh
 dotnet nuget update source ttxdev --username GTHUB_USERNAME --password GITHUB_PAT